Amazon's tax-free European profits drop after IRS clamp-down

 Amazon declined to say why the payments had risen.
 Lawyers and accountants say the IRS has been tightening the rules covering inter-company cost-sharing agreements since December 2008.

-Last year, it finalized new rules curtailing the discount rates companies could use when deciding the prices for inter-company cost-sharing deals.
+Last year, it finalised new rules curtailing the discount rates companies could use when deciding the prices for inter-company cost-sharing deals.

 “Amazon’s decision is probably a result of negotiation with the IRS.
 I don’t think that’s something they would have chosen to do,” said Richard Murphy, a tax adviser-turned-campaigner.